OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-04.md

 ## 2 Samuel 4:12

-Then David instructed the young men, and they executed them and severed their hands and feet,
+Then on David order the young men executed them and severed their hands and feet,
 and displayed them beside the pool in Hebron.
 However, they took the head of Ish-bosheth and laid it to rest in the grave of Abner in Hebron.